thoughtpolice/heroku-stripe-donate/README.md

   - `PUSHOVER_DEVICE` - Specify a particular registered device by
     name; only this device will receive pushes.

+You can also control when to send emails:

+  - `PUSH_ON_SUCCESS` - Send push notifications on successful donations.
+  - `PUSH_ON_FAILURE` - Send push notifications when an error occurs.

 It's recommended you simply create a new application for your deployment (in the 'Apps & Plugins' section of the website) titled something like 'Stripe Donations', and use that application token for